eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/z-device-bound-attestations.md

 Attestation Provider that issued the PID or attestation, as well as their service supply points.
 However, the Migration Object SHALL NOT contain attribute identifiers or attribute values, and SHALL NOT contain any private keys of the PID or  **device-bound** attestation.
-**For non device-bound attestations a Wallet Unit SHALL add to the Migration Object all data necessary to transfer the attestation to a new device.
+**For non device-bound attestations a Wallet Unit MAY add to the Migration Object all data necessary to transfer the attestation to a new device.
 This includes attribute identifiers or attribute values**

-### 4.3 Descriptions to be added to the ARF main document
+### 5.3 Descriptions to be added to the ARF main document

 Section "6.6.3.8 Relying Party Instance verifies device binding" will be modified to reflect that non device-bound attestation can exist.
 Section "6.6.2.3.3 Verifies that the PID key or the attestation key is protected by the WSCD" will be modified to reflect that non device-bound attestation can exist

-### 4.4 Other changes
+### 5.4 Other changes
 The Rulebook template will be modified according to the new HRL **ARB_30**.
 TS 10 will be modified according to the new HRL **Mig_03**.